-‘Too early’ to tell if Cash App founder Bob Lee stabbing was random, say police
+Audio released of Cash App founder Bob Lee’s final 911 call

-Cash App founder killed — latest: ‘Too early’ to tell if Bob Lee stabbing was random, San Francisco police say
+Cash App founder killed — latest: Audio released of Bob Lee’s final 911 call after fatal stabbing

-Cash App CEO Bob Lee was discovered near the Rincon Hill area of San Francisco with fatal stab wounds
+Bob Lee was discovered in the Rincon Hill area of San Francisco with fatal stab wounds

 Bob Lee, former Square chief technology officer and Cash App founder, killed in San Francisco